 I do love using ground nuts in veggie burgers because they add a nubby meta-like texture.
-The pastiness of nuts also helps to hold the veggie burgers together, so it’s a win-win.
+The pastiness of nuts also helps hold the veggie burgers together, so it’s a win-win.
 The burgers will remain soft but with enough texture that you feel like you’re actually biting into something.

 Finally, every burger needs some seasonings.
 The sky is the limit when it comes to spices and herbs.
 Actually, that’s not true.
-With veggie burgers, I would recommend not using any liquid-based seasonings, such as soy sauce, mustard, Worcester sauce, Sriracha sauce … Opt for dry seasonings to avoid too much moisture.
+With veggie burgers, I wouldn’t recommend using any liquid-based seasonings, such as soy sauce, mustard, Worcester sauce, Sriracha sauce … Opt for dry seasonings to avoid too much moisture.

 You can make veggie burgers out of almost any vegetable.
-The one trick with veggies is to sauté them first to eliminate their water content and condense their flavor.
+The trick is to sauté the veggies first to eliminate their water content and condense their flavor.
 Same as legumes, veggies are high in moisture and can cause your burgers to turn out soggy and mushy on the inside.
 This is the number one reason veggie burgers don’t hold well on a grill.
 Another benefit of cooking the vegetables is that you can season them to make them even more flavorful.

 Preparing the beans is the trickiest part.
 If you’re using dried beans, cook them to the point that they’re just done – still firm and not falling apart.
 This way, the beans add a creamy texture without turning mushy.
 The degree to which you process the beans after they’re cooked is really important.
 If you don’t mash the beans enough, your patties will fall apart.
 If you mash the beans too much, the patties will be too mushy, having a paste-like texture.
 I prefer to mash them well, yet leaving about 3/4 of the beans only partially mashed.

 The one advantage veggie burgers have over regular meat-based burgers is that you can taste them as you go.
 There’s no raw meat or raw eggs.
 So consider tasting the veggie burger mixture before forming it into burgers to see if it needs any additional seasoning.

 Tools You’ll Need